microsoft/nanovppo/README.md

 nanovvpo is a minimal codebase to reproduce RL algorithms for LLMs such as GRPO, VPPO and RFT.

-This is a training curve obtained by `scripts/grpo_cd_3b.sh` and generated with `miniplot.py` for GRPO training on Countdown 3to4 (from Jiayi) for Qwen-2.5-3B-Instruct.
+This is a training curve obtained by `scripts/grpo_cd_3b.sh` and generated with `miniplot.py` for GRPO training on Countdown 3to4 (from Jiayi) for Qwen-2.5-3B-Instruct (single A100-40GB gpu).

 <img width="1026" alt="image" src="https://github.com/user-attachments/assets/699fb8b1-d370-4511-8ed9-018b2078a3ac" />